11 Foods That Can Help Naturally Relieve Sore Muscles, So You Don't Have To Feel Immobile

 Look for grass fed beef and free range chicken, as they contain protein that helps in rebuilding back the broken down muscle tissue, says Logie.
 The Harvard School of Public Health recommends an average daily intake of 46 grams for adult women and 56 grams for men.

-"Turmeric has powerful anti-inflammatory and pain-reducing properties, which is a function of the active ingredient, curcumin," says Li.
 A study from the European Journal of Applied Physiology found that curcumin supplements help with muscle repair by reducing inflammation, and it helped subjects reduce their muscle pain from soreness.
-"You can get this in a capsule as a supplement or fresh from the supermarket or local farmers' market," says Li.
+"Studies have actually shown a quicker post workout recovery when used on a daily basis," Williams says of turmeric.